gardener/gardener/docs/proposals/24-dynamic-node-groups-for-shoot-cluster-autoscaler.md

 [cloudprovider.NodeGroup](https://github.com/gardener/autoscaler/blob/053c0d5176cb2d195e3baf333b05ceea99eedb58/cluster-autoscaler/cloudprovider/cloud_provider.go#L163) is the CA abstraction used to represent the set of cloud-provider nodes which are in-turn represented by [cloudprovider.Instances](https://github.com/gardener/autoscaler/blob/053c0d5176cb2d195e3baf333b05ceea99eedb58/cluster-autoscaler/cloudprovider/cloud_provider.go#L238)

-The CA carries out scale-down and scale-up operations within a `NodeGroups` respecting the constraints given by the `NodeGroup.MinSize()` and `NodeGroup.MaxSize()` methods.
+The CA carries out scale-down and scale-up operations within a `NodeGroup` respecting the constraints given by the `NodeGroup.MinSize()` and `NodeGroup.MaxSize()` methods.

 The CA runs a reconcile loop every `scanPeriod` interval (default: `10s`).
 At the beginning of the reconcile loop, the CA invokes `CloudProvider.Refresh()` to permit the cloud provider implementation to update its cache and then issues a call to `CloudProvider.NodeGroups()` to retrieve the latest `[]NodeGroup`.
 The MCM CloudProvider implements this by interrogating the machine deployments.
 Each `NodeGroup` continues to be associated with its corresponding `MachineDeployment` for the zone.